enspectr/ble-term/README.md

 - *ble_echo_hash.py* runs echo / hash test (see below)

 ## Tests
 1. Before running BLE tests check your adapter.
-To do it connect RX and TX pins and run *ble_echo.py*.
+To do it connect RX and TX pins and run *ble_echo.py PORT*.
 2. For echo test goto https://enspectr.github.io/ble-term/?echo and connect to your adapter.
-Then run *ble_echo.py*.
+Then run *ble_echo.py PORT*.
 3. For echo / hash test goto https://enspectr.github.io/ble-term/?echo=hash and connect to your adapter.
-Then run *ble_echo_hash.py*.
+Then run *ble_echo_hash.py PORT*. where *PORT* is the name of the port where serial adapter in connected like *COMXX* on windows or */dev/ttyUSBX* on linux

 ## Browsers tested
 - Chrome for Windows